seanreed1111/sql-recipes/recipes.md

 |   2 | Monet   | NULL | NULL | NULL | NULL | NULL |
 |   4 | Picasso | NULL | NULL | NULL  | NULL  |  NULL |
 +------+---------+------+------+-------+-------+-------+
-Finally, to show only the artist table values that are missing from the painting table, shorten the output column list to include only columns from the artist table.
+Finally, to show only the artist table values that are missing FROM the painting table, shorten the output column list to include only columns FROM the artist table.
 The result is that the LEFT JOIN lists those left-table rows containing a_id values that are not present in the right table: mysql> SELECT artist.* FROM artist LEFT JOIN painting -> ON artist.a_id = painting.a_id
 -> WHERE painting.a_id IS NULL;